-One of my favorite things to do is help my fellow software developers and other top performers interview and negotiate more effectively.
+One of my favorite things to do is help my fellow software engineers and other white-collar top performers interview and negotiate more effectively.
 My main goal is to help you earn at least $20,000 more with your next job search.
 I do this by learning about your background and deeply understanding your needs and wants as a potential client.
 If you are already interviewing or going to be interviewing soon and would like some coaching from someone who has been-there-done-that and gotten results, I encourage you to read on.

 To understand where I come from and why I’m so passionate about helping people interview and negotiate more effectively, I’ll share the results I’ve obtained with interviewing and negotiating effectively: